-Budapest is a big city and one of the best ways to get around it is using the public transport.
-The stations are pretty organized – if you ask me -, the subway and trams come very often.
+Budapest is a big city, and one of the best ways to get around it is by using public transport.
+The stations are pretty organized – if you ask me -the subway and trams come very often.

 The subway runs between 4:30 am and 11:30 pm and quite often (every 2-5 minutes).
 Keep your card in a pocket with easy access (not so easy, otherwise you can lose it :)), so you can show it to the ticket inspectors if they request it.